pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 a.
 Quantile-based methods, such as quantile regression, quantile random forests and quantile neural networks.
 b.
 Ensemble-based methods, such as generative adversarial neural networks (GANNs) and variational auto-encoders (VAEs).

-Quantile-based machine learning nowcasts are interesting, but can only estimate the probability of exceedance at a given point (see e.g. Foresti et al., 2019).
+Quantile-based machine learning nowcasts are interesting, but can only estimate the probability of exceedance at a given point (see e.g. :cite:`FSNBG2019`).

 To estimate areal exceedance probabilities, for example above catchments, or to propagate the nowcast uncertainty into hydrological models, the full ensemble still needs to be generated, e.g. with generative machine learning models.